mercedesb/talk-spot/TechSkills/RescueMission.md

 - Incremental refactors are important - small changes, one by one
 - Important to keep track of commits, branches, database migrations and deploys
     - want to make sure you migrate necessary data before deploying the migration that drops the column
+- You can't change a project's past, but you can rewrite it's future.

 ## Audience